tony-KIRA/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #!/bin/bash
-Write a script that converts a number from base 2 to base 10.
+Create a script that prints all possible combinations of two letters, except oo..